Martin Coswell : April 8, 2151

 Detective Log: Mars 1

-It’s better to be a wolf than a sheep.
-Not the sheep eating wolf, but a sheep dog—the descendants of wolves.
-And that’s what I am.
-A sheepdog.
+It’s better to be a wolf than a sheep, but I like the sheep dog—the descendants of wolves.
+That’s what I am.
 When the wolves come, I stand up for the sheep and I chase the wolves off.
 They are looking for a meal and not a fight.
 They run when they see that I won’t be shaken, and I run after them.

 People don’t know how to protect themselves from wolves.
 Society in the twenty-second century has turned them into passive sheep who think that nothing can go wrong, and that the great civilization and benefactor will protect them.
 That day that they find out different, and the wolf comes charging into their particular field, they run and the wolf takes his fill.
 It never occurs to them that the wolf can be defeated.
 They run scared, and they run hard.
 They scatter, and the wolf takes some.
 I don’t think that the wolf should get away with it.
 I believe the wolf should be killed.
 I’m Martin Coswell, and that’s why I’m on Mars.